QualiChain/hei-did/README.md

 ## Docker Configuration

 - For demonstration purposes, a pre-configuration was performed to facilitate the following instructions.
-Therefore, a Ethereum account was already created and a Management Smart Contract was deployed in the Ethereum blockchain.
+Therefore, a Ethereum account was already created (address -> "0x907bd4575c07ECc806eF98F9364EE7C042E23872") and a Management Smart Contract was deployed in the Ethereum blockchain.

 - To start, open the "registerContract_script.js" file and replace the "id" variable to the third argument in the Ethereum DID (for example -> did:ethr:0x2CefB619218825C0c670D8E77f7039e0693E1dDC) you are trying to register.